roybrown77/pickup-games/README.md

 http://qpiga.apphb.com

-*may take up to 15 seconds for site to come up since https://appharbor.com spins up iis when sleep
+*may take up to 15 seconds for site to come up since https://appharbor.com spins up iis when there is no traffic for a given amount of time

 # Tek Stak